1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Review date | August 2022 |

-Fenix has a large line-up of tactical flashlights, and each year, they add several new ones.
+Fenix has a large line-up of tactical flashlights; each year, they add several new ones.
 Today, I am reviewing the TK22 Tac, which almost looks like an upgrade of the Fenix Tk22 v2.0 I reviewed back in 2019.

-But if you know Fenix, they have several use cases in mind even within a specific lineup.
-You can see that happening with the PD35, and PD35 Tac, PD36R, and the PD36 Tac.
-And now we have the TK22, and TK22 Tac.
-So I don’t see this as a direct successor but as an additional light in the TK22 lineup.
-And truth needs to be said, this is considered a real tactical flashlight, unlike all the crappy flashlights found on eBay or Amazon, that use the name Tactical to sound fancy.
+But if you know Fenix, they have several use cases in mind, even within a specific lineup.
+You can see that happening with the PD35, PD35 Tac, PD36R, and PD36 Tac.
+Now we have the TK22 and TK22 Tac.
+So, I don’t see this as a direct successor but as an additional light in the TK22 lineup.
+And truth needs to be said, this is considered a real tactical flashlight, unlike all the crappy flashlights found on eBay or Amazon that use the name Tactical to sound fancy.

 Fenix is a pretty popular brand, even among non-flashoholics.
 They can be brought in many countries (if not all) around the world, so you should be able to get one at your local dealer.